How To Take Care Of Newborn German Shepherd Puppies

 Check puppies at birth

 Check the German shepherd newborn babies as they are born to make sure they are breathing.
 The mother will usually cut the umbilical cord with her teeth and clean each puppy.
 If she is too tired to complete the task, remove the sac from around the puppy and clear her nose and mouth so she can breathe.
-Cut the umbilical cord with scissors or by tying it off with floss, leaving about 1 inch attached to the puppy.
+Cut the umbilical cord with scissors or by tying it off with thread, leaving about 1 inch attached to the puppy.
 Finally, clean and dry each pup with a clean towel.

 Newborn German shepherd care